awslearn-repo/aws-calculator-history-tracker/README.md

 ---

-## Introducing AWS Pricing Calculator Tracker (APCT)
+## Introducing AWS Cost Estimate Tracker (ACET)

-The **AWS Pricing Calculator Tracker (APCT)** solves the problem of managing and tracking multiple pricing calculator links.
+The **AWS Cost Estimate Tracker (ACET)** solves the problem of managing and tracking multiple pricing calculator links.
 It offers a simple, efficient way to store and access past estimates, track changes, and compare service prices over time.

 APCT also incorporates **Generative AI (GenAI)** capabilities through AWS Bedrock, delivering actionable insights and recommendations based on your estimates.